Blog

 The Five-Minute Rule - If I Can't Explain It, I Shouldn't Build It

 Simplicity as a product filter.
-If you can't explain what a product does and why it matters in five minutes, it's too complicated.
+If you can't explain it in five minutes, it's too complicated.

 Read